Casper Ruud advances to National Bank Open quarterfinals - WHIZ News

 “It was a tough battle.
 The first two sets were 2 hours and 20 minutes,” Rudd said.
 “Good intensity and I was feeling it a bit in the legs.
 Luckily, there was some rain, which gave me some time to breath out and regain some energy.
 I can thank the weather gods today, giving me some extra time and energy.”

-Felix Auger-Aliassime, the No. 6 seed from Montreal, was scheduled to play ninth-seeded Cameron Norrie of Britain later in the afternoon.
-The winner will face Ruud.
+Ruud will face sixth-seeded Felix Auger-Aliassime of Canada, the Montreal player who beat Britain’s Cameron Norrie 6-3, 6-4.

-In the night session, seventh-seeded Jannik Sinner of Italy opposed Pablo Carreno Busta of Spain, and 17th-seeded Gael Monfils of France faced Australian qualifier.
+In the night session, seventh-seeded Jannik Sinner of Italy opposed Pablo Carreno Busta of Spain.